imqueue/imqueue.com/tutorial/other-services.md

 ): Partial<CarObject>[];
 ~~~

-For any details and help about implementation, please refer
+For any details and help about implementation, please, refer to
 corresponding [source code](https://github.com/imqueue-sandbox/car).

 **What to think about:** In-memory data synchronization when running